Indians acquire former MVP Donaldson from Blue Jays

 “He’s great player, man,” Encarnacion said after the Indians beat the Tampa Bay Rays 3-0 and before the trade was official.
 “If it happens, everybody is gonna be excited here.
 He’s a great guy.”

 The 32-year-old Donaldson was the league’s top player in 2015, when he batted .297 with 41 homers and 123 RBIs.
-Slowed by a calf injury, Donaldson batted .234 with five homers and 16 RBIs this year for the Blue Jays.
+Slowed by the calf injury, Donaldson batted .234 with five homers and 16 RBIs this year for the Blue Jays.

-It’s not clear if Donaldson will join the Indians right away or continue to rehab in the minors.
-Also, the Indians have a tough decision to make as to where to play him.
-Cleveland manager Terry Francona does not want to move All-Star Jose Ramirez from third to second base this late in the season.
+Antonetti said the Indians scouted Donaldson in Florida this week and the team didn’t know if he would be available in a deal until 1 p.m. on Friday.

-But if Donaldson can play every day, the Indians will switch Ramirez back to second for the second year in a row.
-Last season, they moved second baseman Jason Kipnis to center field for the last month and playoffs.
+Donaldson, who has 179 career homers, began his career with Oakland and played four seasons with the Athletics.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports